 You can control the camera via a smart remote app after you mount it, and mark the best moments of the video immediately so you know where to find them later.
 There’s also some great night modes.
 GoPro may not be on the very top of its game as it once was, but for more extreme vlogging this cam is still an excellent choice.
 However, at this price you aren’t going to get 4k – those models require much more investment.

 Read Full Review: GoPro Hero4 Silver Camera Review

 Vlogging Cameras Buyer’s GuideReady to strike out and shop for your own vlogging camera?
-Before you head out, we have a few tips you may want to read up before you make a purchase.
-Take a look at the best features to consider when picking a vlogging camera, what cameras the pros like, and why people don’t just use their phones for vlogging activities!
+Before you head out, we have a few tips you may want to read up on before you make a purchase.
+Take a look at the best features to consider when picking a vlogging camera, what cameras the pros like, and why people don’t just use their phones for vlogging activities!√ Image Stabilization

 Top Vlogging Camera Questions AnsweredMany hopeful vloggers take a look at vlogging cam lists like this and wonder, “Why can’t I just use my phone?
 It already has a camera, and it even comes with a lot of this other stuff like image stabilization.
 Plus, all my apps are right there anyway.”Yes, today’s phones do have cameras, and they are, increasingly, quite good cameras capable of capturing excellent footage…in the right conditions.
-But if you are truly interested in vlogging – especially vlogging to make money or establish a brand – then your phone or webcam will almost certainly not be enough.
+But if you are truly interested in vlogging – especially vlogging to make money or establish a brand – then your phone or webcam will almost certainly not be enough.Here’s why: